whwu17/notes/_posts/2023-02-10-pantone-colors.md

 ## 2015: Marsala 18-1438
 RGB Substitution: #955251
 <img src="https://www.pantone.com/media/wysiwyg/COY2016-Palettes.png?auto=webp&format=png&quality=85
-A NATURALLY ROBUST AND EARTHY WINE RED, MARSALA ENRICHES OUR MINDS, BODIES AND SOULS." style="padding:20px 0px">
+A NATURALLY ROBUST AND EARTHY WINE RED, MARSALA ENRICHES OUR MINDS, BODIES AND SOULS." style="padding:20px 0px;background: transparent;">

 Much like the fortified wine that gives Marsala its name, this tasteful hue embodies the satisfying richness of a fulfilling meal while its grounding red-brown roots emanate a sophisticated, natural earthiness.
 This hearty, yet stylish tone is universally appealing and translates easily to fashion, beauty, industrial design, home furnishings and interiors.